paul-schweng/UNDECIDED/docs/SRS.md

 N\A

 ## 3.9 Interfaces
+tbd
 ### 3.1.9 User Interfaces
 ### 3.9.2 Hardware Interfaces
 ### 3.9.3 Software Interfaces
 ### 3.9.4 Communication Interfaces

 ## 3.10 Licensing Requirements
+tbd

 ## 3.11 Legal, Copyright & Other Notices
+The logo is licensed to the UNDECIDED Team and is only allowed to use for the application.
+We do not take responsibilty for any incorrect data or errors in the application.

 ## 3.12 Applicable Standards
+tbd
 ---
 [nach oben](#inhalt)

 ---
 ---
 # 4. Supporting Information
+For any further information you can contact the UNDECIDED team or check our [UNDECIDED Blog](https://uundecided.wordpress.com).
+The Team Members are:
+- Elisa Schäfer
+- Paul Schweng
+- Krystian Schmidt
+- Christian Geier